Revealed: New Zealand's record-breaking suburb

-Catherine Masters
+By Catherine Masters

 The suburb that has racked up the most record-breaking sales in New Zealand isn't the country's most expensive, new research from OneRoof shows.